It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Star Trek IV: The Voyage Home also has an unobtainium in the form of Transparent Aluminum, which allows Scotty to create a giant aquarium in the shuttle to transport a breeding pair of whales back to 24th century Earth.
 Significantly, the material is known to Scotty, :who then helped the inventor create it in an ethically challenging time loop.
 It should be noted that recent advances in materials science actually have created a form of transparent steel, at least in the lab.

-- Transparent Aluminum is a real-world material starting to see commercial use, primarily as an alternative to Gorrilla Glass called Sapphire Glass.
+- Transparent aluminium oxide is a real-world material starting to see commercial use, primarily as an alternative to Gorrilla Glass called Sapphire Glass (sapphires are aluminium oxide crystals with trace amounts of, usually, iron, giving them a blue color).

 - In Outlander, after establishing that Viking swords aren't strong enough to injure the Moorwen, Kainan salvages some hull metal from his crashed starship, and gives this to the local blacksmith to forge some stronger swords.